kr7/DMP/01FCE.md

 </html>
 ```

-In order to be able to reproduce the calcuations that the trained neural network does, we need to know that a neural network consists of **units** and each unit performs
+In order to be able to reproduce the calcuations that the trained neural network does, we need to know that a neural network consists of **nodes** or **units** that are organized into layers and each unit performs
-a weighted sum of the inputs or the outputs of other units.
+a weighted sum of its inputs.
+An *input of a unit* is either one of the inputs of the network or the outputs of another unit, called *activation*.
 Of course, we also need to know the actual weights of the trained neural network.
 The following code can be used to print the weights of the trained neural network:

 ```